-Description: The City purchased 7.3 acres of land adjacent to the Laguna Madre Water District Wastewater Treatment Plant on which the Birding and Nature Center was built.
-This \$5 million Birding Heaven features a five story observation tower, seven bird blinds, an auditorium for guest lectures, meeting rooms, a gift shop, and over 4,800 linear feet of boardwalks that meander through wetlands and fresh/salt water marshes.
+Description: The Economic Development Corporation, a recognized City partner agency, purchased 7.3 acres of land adjacent to the Laguna Madre Water District Wastewater Treatment Plant on which the Birding and Nature Center was built.
+This \$5 million facility features a five-story observation tower, seven bird blinds, an auditorium for guest lectures, meeting rooms, a gift shop, and over 4,800 linear feet of boardwalks that meander through wetlands and fresh/salt water marshes.
 It is classified as a "Wing" of the World Birding Center.